RobotLocomotion/drake/doc/_pages/code_style_tools.md

 * Bazel: Uses both pycodestyle like Python, and also the buildifier tool as described in [Updating BUILD files](/bazel.html#updating-build-files).

+To opt-out of all linting (e.g., when committing vendored copies of third-party external files into Drake's workspace), add `tags = ["nolint"]` to the `BUILD.bazel` rule(s) for the copied code.

 # Manual style fixups